-Favorite place you’ve visited so far: I’m going to go with Thailand.
-I absolutely loved the adventure aspect of going all alone and meeting people along the way.
-From the beaches of Phuket and Koh Phi Phi to treks in Chiang Mai and the hustle and bustle of Bangkok it was a wild ride from start to finish.
+I still dream of Thailand.
+I loved the adventure aspect of going all alone, so I could meet people along the way.
+There wasn’t anything I didn’t like about Thailand.
+From the beaches of Phuket and Koh Phi Phi, to treks in Chiang Mai and the hustle and bustle of Bangkok it was a wild ride from start to finish.

-A smartphone is key because you have access to GPS/wi-fi/music/games/guides/books/language tools/photos/videos, but a scarf is also a MUST for a female traveler – they are so useful.
-Stay warm on a plane, use to cover your shoulders or hair in a place of worship, use as a beach cover up in a pinch, wrap delicate items, dress up a travel outfit, use as a pillow or blanket if necessary.
+A smartphone is key because you have access to so many features – GPS/wi-fi/music/games/guides/books/language tools/photos/videos.
+For a female traveler should always pack a scarf – they are so useful!
+Stay warm on a plane, cover your shoulders or hair in a place of worship, use as a beach cover up, wrap delicate items, dress up a travel outfit, use as a pillow or blanket if necessary.

-When the hotel shut down our reception around 2 am, my new husband and I got changed quickly and took 4 of our closest friends who were not ready to end the night downtown to spend the remainder of the evening at a beach bar.
+When the hotel shut down our reception around 2 am, my new husband and I took 4 of our closest friends downtown to spend the remainder of the evening at a beach bar.
 When the owner of the bar found out we had just been married, drinks were on the house.
-We spent the wee hours of the evening dancing the night away like carefree teens and ran into the sea as the sun was rising.
-It was the most beautiful sunrise I have ever seen, and one of the best moments of my entire life.
+We spent the wee hours of the morning dancing the night away, and ran into the sea as the sun was rising.
+It was the most beautiful sunrise I have ever seen, to top off one of the best nights of my life.

 I love so many quotes, but this one really speaks to me.
 To me, there is nothing better than the feeling of overcoming your fears.